 Indian Summer was nearing its end when the Katy passenger train (MK&T) pulled into union station in Dallas the evening of Nov.
 6, 1878.
 Amidst the weary travelers deboarding onto the streets of the thriving little city of 10,000 were Emma McDearmon White, 27; Ellen G. White, 50; James S. White, 57; and S.N.
 Haskell, 45, all residents of Battle Creek, Michigan.

 Haskell, a prominent Adventist pastor and author, had traveled to Texas to lead out in the organizational camp meeting to be held in Plano November 12-19.

 Emma White came to visit her parents, the McDermons of Grand Prairie, who had contracted yellow fever.
 Emma's husband, Edson, 29, was elsewhere lending his energies to a new printing establishment, Pacific press.

 While the Whites were in Grand Prairie tending to the McDermon family, Haskell was at Job Huguley's farm, site of the camp meeting, making preparations and preaching the initial sermons.

-Ellen and james held meeting in two locations in Denison, several surrounding country schoolhouses, and the Dallas church.
-Perhaps their greatest accomplishment was inadventent—their association with a young couple, Arthur G. and Mary Daniells, 20-year-olds who were attempting to find their places in the work.
-Arthur served as tentmaster, while Mary served as cook in the White's household.
+Ellen and James held meeting in two locations in Denison, several surrounding country schoolhouses, and the Dallas church.
+Perhaps their greatest accomplishment was inadvertent—their association with a young couple, Arthur G. and Mary Daniells, 20-year-olds who were attempting to find their places in the work.
+Arthur served as tent-master, while Mary served as cook in the White's household.